 Night sweats are a common symptom for women and can start several years before menopause itself.
 They may come and go, sometimes around a period, or in phases and can disappear just as quickly for months at a time.
 Although they are primarily associated with a reduction in oestrogen levels, they can also be related to excessive stress coping hormones.
 Once you have eliminated other causes such as infections or inflammation, then the focus should be on addressing the stress factors in your life.

 Check out these products for hormone regulation that can assist with night sweats for find out more tips and advice for relief from night sweats from our expert medical herbalist.
 Try also, products for sleep and relaxation.

 Perhaps you have never slept well?

-Even if you were a good sleep person before the night sweats started, taking herbs that relax and are traditionally used to help sleep can often help reduce night sweats.
+Even if you slept well before, night sweats can really disrupt your sleep.
+Taking herbs that relax you and are traditionally used to help sleep can help fight this.
 There are so many herbs to choose from, and none of them are addictive or habit forming, so it is likely to be a case of finding out which herbs your body responds to the best.